1. V&A exterior (Photograph: Jess Hand)

 Time Out says

-It comes to something when a museum can lay claim to having been opened as Queen Victoria’s last public engagement.
+It’s something when a museum can lay claim to having been opened as Queen Victoria’s last public engagement.
 In 1899, the current premises of the V&A enjoyed that privilege.
 It has gone on to become one of the world’s – let alone London’s – most magnificent museums.
 It is a superb showcase for applied arts from around the globe, appreciably calmer than its tearaway cousins the Science Museum and Natural History Museum on the other side of Exhibition Road.
-All three museums would be must-visits in another city, but it is the sheer beauty of the V&A that keeps it closest to our heart.
+All three museums would be must-visits in another city, but it is the sheer beauty of the V&A that keeps it closest to our hearts.

 The details?
 There are some 150 grand galleries over seven floors.
 They contain countless pieces of furniture, ceramics, sculpture, paintings, posters, jewellery, metalwork, glass, textiles and dress, spanning several centuries.
 You could run through the highlights for the rest of this guide, but key artefacts include the seven Raphael Cartoons, painted in 1515 as tapestry designs for the Sistine Chapel; the finest collection of Italian Renaissance sculpture outside Italy; the Ardabil carpet, the world’s oldest and arguably most splendid floor covering, in the Jameel Gallery of Islamic Art; and the Luck of Edenhall, a 13th-century glass beaker from Syria.
 The fashion galleries run from 18th-century court dress right up to contemporary chiffon numbers, while the architecture gallery has videos, models, plans and descriptions of various styles.